wp-plugins/woocommerce-skrill-moneybookers-gateway/readme.txt

 This plugin is fully compatible with the [Currency Switcher](dev.pathtoenlightenment.net/shop/currency-switcher-woocommerce/).
 If you are using the Currency Switcher, and you find out that the Skrill gateway is not appearing on the checkout page, please go to ```WooCommerce > Currency Switcher Options > Payment Gateways``` and make sure that **Skrill** is listed amongst the **Enabled Gateways**.

 == Changelog ==

+= 1.2.1.140605 =
+* Corrected plugin name and text domain in requirement checking class.

+= 1.2.0.140527 =
+* Redesigned plugin to use the Aelia Foundation Classes (AFC) plugin.
+* Removed donation widget, as it was not used anyway.

 = 1.0.8.140416 =
 * Removed code that created an unused entry in WooCommerce menu.